conda/conda/docs/source/build_tutorials/from-a-directory.rst

 ---------------------------------

 .. code-block:: bash

     $ conda config --add channels mutirri
     $ conda install continuum

-Where ''mutirri'' is equivalent of name of your registered account in `binstar.org <https://binstar.org/>`_ service.
+Where ``mutirri`` is equivalent of name of your registered account in `binstar.org <https://binstar.org/>`_ service.

 It seems to work... but I think it's not right.
-This package seems to install but it's kind a hack.
+This package seems to install

+but it's kind a hack.
 The way I got to this point requires an awkward kind of bootstrap.

-Initially all the source files are local, so once I've got ''setup.py'' tuned, I make a tarball.
-Then I set up the ''meta.yaml'' in a new directory without specifying a source (because it's all local, not in a repository yet) and copy the tarball there.
-I hack up the ''build.sh'' to unpack the local tarball and build from that.
+Initially all the source files are local, so once I've got ``setup.py`` tuned, I make a tarball.
+Then I set up the ``meta.yaml`` in a new directory without specifying a source (because it's all local, not in a repository yet) and copy the tarball there.
+I hack up the ``build.sh`` to unpack the local tarball and build from that.

 This is the thing that's packaged and hosted on `binstar.org <https://binstar.org/>`_ at the moment: https://binstar.org/mutirri/continuum/0.1.0/download/linux-64/continuum-0.1.0-py27_0.tar.bz2 and it seems to work.
 BUT it doesn't conform to the steps laid out in the docs.
-The problem is, how do you specify a url in the ''meta.yaml'' for the initial conda build **before** the package is uploaded yet?
+The problem is, how do you specify a url in the ``meta.yaml`` for the initial conda build **before** the package is uploaded yet?